LearnChtholly/-erdos-gyarfas-reproducibility/README.md

 The repository includes frozen input data, certificates, checkers, and reproduction scripts.

-Before reproducing results, verify file integrity:
+To verify the integrity of the repository files against this release:

 ```bash
 sha256sum -c SHA256SUMS.txt
 ```

-Individual subdirectories may contain their own manifests and reproduction scripts.
+`SHA256SUMS.txt` covers every tracked file in this package except the checksum file itself.

 Typical requirements are:

 - Python 3;
-- a C++17-compatible compiler;
+- NetworkX;
-- NetworkX for some independent graph-enumeration checks.
+- a C++17-compatible compiler (`g++` was used in the recorded runs).

 For C++ programs, a typical compilation command is: